 - 2 tablespoons butter (or cream, or olive oil)

-3. In small bowl, combine 1/4 cup water with the flour and mix until smooth.
+- In a small bowl, combine 1/4 cup water with the flour and mix until smooth.